Margie's been an online writer for several years. Her articles focus on great Southern-style recipes for any occasion.

 - 1 (4-ounce) package vanilla instant pudding mix

 - ⅓ cup coarsely chopped brandied fruit

-- Add all of the ingredients in a large bowl, mix by hand, do not use an electric mixer.
+- Add all of the ingredients to a large bowl, and mix by hand.
+Do not use an electric mixer.

 - Prepare a bundt or tube pan by greasing and flouring well.
 Place the batter into the pan.

 - Bake at 325 degrees Fahrenheit for one hour.